Rafting the Grand Canyon

 Now, I could tell you about the amazing food, the gorgeous side hikes, the night skies so lit up by stars and the moon that I awoke on my cot and almost thought it was day.
 But none of those would truly express what it felt like to be one of the itsy-bitsy percentage of Grand Canyon visitors that rafts through this world wonder.

 At one point along the river I pondered this.
 When we reached a bend that allowed us a—albeit 17 mile afar—view of the South Rim, I imagined hordes of tourists shoving each other out of the way to hold their iPads in the air angled just right to catch a glimpse of the river.
 I thought of all the people who come to the Grand Canyon and only get that small taste; that one overlook that doesn’t truly capture the impact this place can have, especially on a 21st century world.

-So to take you down that river, even if just for a few minutes, I made this video of my float through the Grand Canyon.
+So to take you down that river, I made this video of my float through the Grand Canyon.
 To hopefully make you feel, if just for a moment, the rush of a rapid in the isolation of pure nature.